Parking7907/skeleton/README.md

 # skeleton

 Based on DACON Challenge : https://dacon.io/competitions/official/235701/overview/description/
-datas would be available on DACON as well
+Datas can be downloaded on DACON Challenge webpage above as well
+to run the code, test datas must be at skeleton/data/Dacon/test_imgs
+code can be run in several versions of alphapose, based on COCO17, halpe27 keypoints.

 ### task : to find 24 points useful for exercise motion detection